spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/installing-in-development-mode-on-macos-and-linux.md

 ## Endpoints

 To ensure that the installation is successful, make sure you can access the configured endpoints from the Deploy file.
-See [Deploy file reference - 1.0](/docs/scos/dev/the-docker-sdk/{{site.version}}/deploy-file/deploy-file-reference-1.0.html) to learn about the Deploy file.
+For more information about the Deploy file, see [Deploy file reference - 1.0](/docs/scos/dev/the-docker-sdk/{{site.version}}/deploy-file/deploy-file-reference-1.0.html).

 {% info_block infoBox "RabbitMQ UI credentials" %}